Immunoglobulin A (IgA), Serum

-If immunoglobulin quantitation is used to monitor the size of a monoclonal protein which is contained in a background of polyclonal immunoglobulins, however, changes in the immunoglobulin quantitation may reflect changes in the background immunoglobulins, and serum protein electrophoresis should therefore be used to monitor the monoclonal protein.
+If immunoglobulin quantitation is used to monitor the size of a monoclonal protein that is contained in a background of polyclonal immunoglobulins, changes in the immunoglobulin quantitation may reflect changes in the background immunoglobulins, and serum protein electrophoresis should therefore be used to monitor the monoclonal protein.

 0-<5 months: 7-37 mg/dL

 5-<9 months: 16-50 mg/dL

 4-<7 years: 29-256 mg/dL

 13-<16 years: 52-319 mg/dL

 16-<18 years: 60-337 mg/dL

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 1. Webster ADB: Laboratory investigation of primary deficiency of the lymphoid system.
 In Clinics in Immunology and Allergy.
 Vol 5.
 Third edition.
 Philadelphia, WB Saunders Company, 1985, pp 447-468

 2. Pinching AJ: Laboratory investigation of secondary immunodeficiency.
 In Clinics in Immunology and Allergy.
 Vol 5.
 Third edition.
 Philadelphia, WB Saunders Company, 1985, pp 469-490